 David and Carole have three grown children, Jeff, Jason, and Chelsea.

 Aloha Kakou!
 My name is W. Kaumana Barton.
-I had the privilege of doing the pronunciations for this site.
+I had the privilege of doing the pronunciations many of the Hawaiian words and phrases.
 I love the Hawaiian language and feel that it is one of our strongest links to our ancestors.
 Thank you for clicking on the “hear it” links and listening to a few words in the melodic Hawaiian language.

 And now a little bit about myself, I am a native Hawaiian living in Kona on the Big Island with my wife and two boys.
 I have minored in Hawaiian Studies with a focus on Hawaiian Language at Brigham Young University – Hawaii.
 I was privileged to study under Ke Kumu ‘Ōlelo Hawai’i ‘o Kamoa’e Walk.
 I have worked as a Hawaiian language consultant doing translation work throughout my university studies.
 I am happy to say that I am a keeper of the Hawaiian language and I encourage all to learn.
 I continue to share Hawaiian culture whenever and where ever I can.